xcat2/xcat-core/docs/source/guides/install-guides/maintenance/uninstall_xcat.rst

         http://xcat.org/files/xcat/repos/apt/xcat-dep/pool/main

-  When ``yum install xCAT`` is used to install xCAT, some RPMs shipped by operating system are installed.
-There is no easy way to find all of them, but keeping those RPMs is harmless.
+  When ``yum install xCAT`` is used to install xCAT, dependency RPMs provided by the Operating System will be installed.
+Keeping those rpms installed on the system is harmless.

 2. Remove xCAT certificate file ::